Harness racing in New Zealand: Major New Zealand harness races

 A marquee event is the annual series which takes place between New Zealand and Australia called the Inter Dominion.
 The series, which includes a pacing series and a trotting series, is held yearly and rotated around the Australian State Controlling Bodies and once every four years the Inter Dominion Championships are held in New Zealand.

 There is also the Australasian Pacers Grand Circuit in which each year points are awarded for placings in the major races in Australia and New Zealand to determine the overall winner.

 Harness racing clubs and courses of New Zealand

 Harness racing is held throughout New Zealand, including courses in some of the smaller centres.
 The following trotting clubs were listed in the 1972 DB Trotting Annual.

 The Amberley Racing Club also held trotting races at Amberley Racecourse and eventually an Amberley TC was formed and held trotting meetings.
 When the Amberley racecourse closed in 1973 the club then held meetings at Rangiora in February and September 1974 and conducted Equalisator meetings at its qualifying trials meetings through until 1980.
-The Amberley TC held its first full Totalisator meeting on the 23rd of January 1994.
+The Amberley TC held its first full Totalisator meeting on 23 January 1994.